nrkno/core-icons/.github/ISSUE_TEMPLATE/new-icon.md

 ---
 name: New icon
 about: Suggest a new icon to be added to the library
-title: ''
+title: "New icon: ICON-NAME-GOES-HERE"
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

+## New icon request

+If you are submitting several, just duplicate lines where applicable

+**What is the name of the icon?**

+Make sure the icon fits the naming convention of `nrk-category-name-variant--state`.

+- [ ] icon name is: `nrk-REPLACE-ME`
+- [ ] icon name is: `nrk-REPLACE-ME`

 **Do you have an svg icon file?**

-Please upload this file as an attachment or name the upstream branch containing it.
+Please upload this file as an attachment or link/name the upstream branch containing it.

 **Is the icon file ready to be added to the library?**

+- [ ] It has fill-rule of `fill="currentColor"`
+- [ ] It has no fill-rules with explicit color values like `fill="#f0f0f0"`
- - It has been trimmed using a minifier like [SVGOMG](https://jakearchibald.github.io/svgomg/).
+- [ ] It has been trimmed using a minifier like [SVGOMG](https://jakearchibald.github.io/svgomg/).
 (Lowest precision without visual degradation)
-- It has fill-rule of `fill="currentColor"`
+- [ ] It has viewbox of `viewbox="0 0 24 24"` (except logos)
-- It has no explicit width/height
+- [ ] It has no explicit width/height
-- It has viewbox of `viewbox="0 0 24 24"`

-**What is the name of the icon?**
-Make sure the icon fits the naming convention of `nrk-category-name--state`

 **Additional context**

-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots here.